enyojs/ares-project/test/README.md

 ARES IDE is now running at <http://127.0.0.1:9009/ide/ares/index.html> Press CTRL + C to shutdown
 * Connect to the Ares Ide in mode test using Google Chrome or Chromium, URL is:
 <http://127.0.0.1:9009/ide/ares/test.html>
+* Ares Test Reporter is spawned then click on start button to start the tests execution.

 ## Tests Executed